gabrielcalk/weather_dashboard_with_api/README.md

 ## *Description*

 In this project, a weather dashboard was created where the intention is to get updated data on several cities belonging to the USA.

-By choosing the city you want to see the weather, you can check the temperature, winds, humidity of the current day and the next 5 days.
+By choosing the city you want to see the weather, you can check the temperature, winds, humidity of the current day and the next 5 days (data is from the open weather API).

 In addition, local storage was used to save the cities surveyed